Round and Bipartize for Vertex Cover Approximation: Introduction

-We consider a simple rounding algorithm, detailed in Algorithm \ref{round_bipartize}.
+We consider the following simple algorithm, detailed in Algorithm~\ref{round_bipartize}.
 It first solves $P(\G)$, takes the vertices assigned value one by the linear program to the solution and removes all the integral nodes from the graph to arrive at $\G_{1/2}$.
-The algorithm then takes all the vertices in the set $S$ to the solution, removes them from the graph and solves another (now integral) linear program on the bipartite remainder.
-The vertices with LP value one are then also added to the solution.
-The question studied is the following: what is the worst-case approximation ratio and which weight functions are attaining it?
+The algorithm then takes all the vertices in the set $S$ to the solution, removes them from the graph and solves another (now integral) linear program to get the optimal solution on the bipartite remainder.
+These vertices are then also added to the solution.

-The problem of algorithmically finding such a set $S$ for the unweighted version is related to the \emph{odd cycle transversal number} of a graph, denoted by oct$(\G)$, see \cite{reed2004finding,kratsch2014compression}.
-This is defined as the minimal number of vertices to be removed in order to make the graph bipartite.
-Another relevant concept is the \emph{odd cycle packing number} ocp$(\G)$, defined as the maximum number of vertex-disjoint odd cycles of $\G$ and satisfying ocp$(\G) \leq $ oct$(\G)$.
-An interesting observation of \cite{grossman1995minors} shows that the maximum subdeterminant of the vertex-edge incidence matrix of $P(\G)$ is equal to $2^{\text{ocp}(\G)}$.
-The case where ocp$(\G) = 0$ corresponds to the bipartite case, and the constraint matrix is then \emph{totally unimodular}, i.e., its maximum subdeterminant is equal to one, in which case the vertices of the linear relaxation are known to be integral.
-The related maximum stable set problem has been studied in terms of the ocp($\G$) in \cite{bock2014solving,artmann2017strongly,conforti2020stable}.